Capital gains tax allowances and rates

 - proceeds from life insurance policies, unless bought second-hand

-- some schemes to encourage investment in new and growing businesses.
+- some schemes to encourage investment in new and growing businesses

 - whatever you leave on death (though inheritance tax may be payable instead).